Brexit Transition information for residents

-Prepare for Brexit if you live in the UK
+Changes after the Brexit Transition if you live in the UK

 EU, EEA or Swiss nationals living in the UK

-Under the Withdrawal Agreement, EEA or Swiss Citizens will be able to continue to move to the UK to live and work until 31 December 2020.
+EEA or Swiss Citizens were able to continue to move to the UK to live and work until 31 December 2020.
 The EEA includes the EU countries and also Iceland, Liechtenstein and Norway.

-If you're an EU, EEA or Swiss citizen, you and your family can apply to the EU Settlement Scheme to continue living in the UK after 31 December 2020.
+If you are an EU, EEA or Swiss citizen, you and your family can apply to the EU Settlement Scheme to continue living in the UK.
+The deadline for applications is 30 June 2021.
+You must have started living in the UK by 31 December 2020.

 GOV.UK has prepared a step by step guide to help you understand if you need to apply and what you'll need to do if you decide to stay in the UK.